mvqnhu/Project/README.md

 # Project
-Hi, these project are that I did through DA Course
+Hi, these project were completed by me through DA Course